scala/scala-jenkins-infra/doc/genesis.md

   - name is important (used to allow access to vault etc); it can't be changed later, and duplicates aren't allowed (can bite when repeating knife ec2 create)
   - can't access the vault on bootstrap (see After bootstrap below)
   - AWS machines have a persistent root partition.
+  - make sure the security group allows inbound from the machine used to bootstrap chef on the ec2 instance

 ```